-The Field formats on page 232 contains a brief description of the field data types and other notation.
+The below table contains a brief description of the field data types and other notation.
 It should help to clarify any references made to field format examples.
 The latest version of the Standards MT documentation should be consulted for the full set of notations and rules.